 Attenborough, Richard (narr).
 Cinderella and fifteen favourite children's songs.
 1959.
 [10" disc].
 Auckland: Children's Record Guild of New Zealand.

-Copyright for music and AV sources is complex, with often numerous copyright holders.
-Some in-copyright items can not be copied even for research use without permission of the copyright holder.
+Copyright for music and audiovisual sources is complex, with often numerous copyright holders.
+Some in-copyright items cannot be copied, even for research use, without permission of the copyright holder.
 Use of in-copyright items from the Music and Audiovisual collections must be cleared before any copying can be done.
 Please note that obtaining clearance is the reader/requestor's responsibility.
-Please check our terms and conditions of use and reproduction fees and contact the relevant curators for advice.
+Please check our terms and conditions of use and reproduction fees, and contact the relevant curators for advice.

-In New Zealand, copyright is currently 50 years after the death of the author/creator/artist, or (in the case of recorded film, television, music and sound) 50 years from the date of release or public availability.
+In New Zealand, copyright is currently 50 years after the death of the author, creator, or artist, or (in the case of recorded film, television, music, and sound) 50 years from the date of release or public availability.